ry4ngch/React-Boilerplates/README.md

 # React Boilerplate

-This project provides three React boilerplate versions for starting your React applications with different levels of complexity:
+This project provides four React boilerplate versions for starting your React applications with different levels of complexity:

 - **react_bare**: A barebones React setup with no additional components, JS, or CSS.
 Ideal for starting a project from scratch.
 - **react_basic**: A more feature-rich setup that includes **Bootstrap** integration, custom **CSS**, and a **Navbar** component.
 Also includes a sample single-page app to get started quickly.
 - **react_bootstrap**: React setup with **Bootstrap** integration, using Offcanvas **Navbar** component.
+- **react_tailwind**: React setup with **Tailwind** CSS integration

 ---